 This page tracks EPA’s implementation of the 2015 ozone standards, EPA’s attainment designations, and challenges to those determinations.

-EPA also finalized rules refusing to update the ozone NAAQS as part of the required five-year review process.
-For more information, see our post, National Ambient Air Quality Standards for PM and Ozone.
+For more information on the standards setting rulemakings, see our post, National Ambient Air Quality Standards for PM and Ozone.

 States that are upwind affect downwind states’ ability to meet the NAAQS.
-For information on cross-state air pollution and downwind states’ petitions seeking greater emissions cuts from upwind states, see our posts: Cross-state Air Pollution Rule and Section 126 Petitions.
+For information on downwind air transport rulemakings, see our post: Air Transport – Cross-State Air Pollution Rule and Section 126 Petitions.

 Oct.
 26, 2015 EPA issues a rule to tighten national ozone pollution standards based on the latest science.
 The new standards are set to take effect October 1, 2017.